NebulousLabs/Sia/doc/Developers.md

 Sia, you may need to install Go from source.
 You can find information on that [here](http://golang.org/doc/install/source).

-Sia has has a development build, an automated testing build, and a release build.
+Sia has a development build, an automated testing build, and a release build.
 The release build is the only one that can synchronize to the full network.
 To get the release build, it is usually sufficient to run `go get -u github.com/NebulousLabs/Sia/...`.
 This will download Sia and its dependencies